aryajh-a/restaurant-menu-app/README.md

-This app is underdevelopment at the moment. :)
+This app is under development at the moment. :)